 Touro University Worldwide is regionally accredited by the Higher Learning Commission (HLC).

 41. New Mexico State University

 Las Cruces, New Mexico

-Required courses for the CHE concentration include health program planning, evaluative approaches in public health, and research and resources in community health.
+Required courses for the HBHP concentration include health program planning, evaluative approaches in public health, and research and resources in community health.
 Students in the HMAP concentration take required classes such as public health law and ethics, public health policy analysis, and evaluating approaches in public health.

 42. MCPHS University

 MCPHS is a private university established in 1823 and located in Boston, Massachusetts.
 Online learners can take advantage of the college’s master of public health degree and complete all requirements remotely or in a hybrid format.
 Both full- and part-time students may enroll and complete the program in two or more years.

 Students in this MPH online program develop the skills to protect people’s health at the local, state, regional, national, and international levels.
 MCPHS graduate students train for careers in disease transmission prevention and community health advocacy and wellness and work for health equity around the globe.
 The curriculum covers quantitative and qualitative research methods in health policy, community health initiatives, environmental health sciences, and community–focused, multi–modal research methods in the field.

 Degree seekers need 42 credits for graduation.
 Popular electives and concentration classes for public health graduate students at MCPHS include: